Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Methods

-Here we apply \Eq{eq:stis} to analyze flickering data from living cell membranes.
-In \Fig{fig:method} we pictorially summarise our method.
-We obtain a movie of flickering data for HeLa cells using Interference Reflection Microscopy (IRM), see appendix~\ref{sec:IRM} for details.
-An example of a cell is shown in \subfig{fig:method}{B} -- in addition to the cell the background is also visible.
-For the analysis, we divide this cell in $\Np\times \Mp$ square patches with $\Np$ and $\Mp$ varying between $20$--$40$.
+A typical image of a cell is shown in \subfig{fig:method}{B}.
+In addition to the cell the background is also visible.
+For the analysis, we divide this cell into several square patches of equal size ($\sim 2 \mu m^2$).
 One such patch is shown as a blue square in \subfig{fig:method}{B}.
-Each patch is made of $M\times M$ pixels with $M=20$.
-Thus the time evolution of each patch is completely described by $M^2$ stochastic variables -- the light intensity at each of the pixels.
-The movies are recorded with a time-step $\Delta t = 50\/{\rm ms}$ between two consecutive snapshots.
+Each patch is made of $M\times M$ pixels.
+Thus the time evolution of each patch is completely described by $M^2$ stochastic variables $I = (I_1, I_2, \dots, I_{M^2})$ -- the light intensity at each of the pixels.
+We record movies with a time-step $\Delta t = 50\/\ms$ between two consecutive snapshots.
 A typical movie consists of $\Nf = 2048$ snapshots - see \subfig{fig:method}{C}.
 In order to apply the inference scheme in \eq{eq:stis}, in principle, we can calculate currents from two consecutive snapshots and average over the number of snapshots to calculate the quantity inside the square brackets in \eq{eq:stis}.
-In that case we have to perform numerical optimisation over $M^2$ space which is quite a formidable problem.
+In that case, we have to perform numerical optimization over $M^2$ space which is a formidable problem.
 Following Ref.~\cite{gnesotto2020learning} we use Principal Component Analysis (PCA) to reduce the dimension of the problem in the following manner.
-Construct the covariance matrix, of dimension $M^2 \times M^2$ over the complete dataset -- this is a real symmetric matrix.
-The projection of the data along the eigenfunctions of this covariance matrix considered in decreasing order of eigenvalue are the principal components.
-We keep only the first two components, $\mIo(t)$ and $\mIt(t)$ - see \subfig{fig:method}{D}.
-Hence we consider a phase space with dimension $N=2$.
-In general, the state of the system is specified by an $N$ dimensional vector $\vI = (\mI_1,\ldots \mI_{\alpha},\ldots \mI_N)$, e.g., for $N=2$, $\vI = (\mIo,\mIt)$ We define a $N$ dimensional vector $\vd(\mI)$ as a linear combination of the components of $\vI$, i.e.,
+Construct the covariance matrix ${\bm C}$, with elements $C_{ij} \equiv \bra{I_i I_j} - \bra{I_i}\bra{I_j}$.
+The average is taken over the number of frames, $\Nf$.
+This is averaging over a time interval, in which the time series is assumed to be stationary.
+The method applies equally well for ensemble averaging~\cite{otsubo2022estimating}.
+The projections of the data along the eigenvectors of this covariance matrix, in decreasing magnitude of eigenvalue, are the principal components. \subfig{fig:method}{D} shows a typical example of the dynamics in the first two components, $\mIo(t)$ and $\mIt(t)$.
+In general, the state of the system can be projected to any $N \leq M^2$ dimensional vector $\vI = (\mI_1,\ldots \mI_{\alpha},\ldots \mI_N)$.
+Next, we define a scalar current:

-where the matrix $c_{\ab}$ is a matrix of constant coefficients.
-At time $t=i\Delta t$ we define a scalar current: